henriquelaureano/lme15/README.md

-# Extensões de Modelos de Regressão
+# Extensões de modelos de regressão

 > Repository with the activities made during the course ce092
 > (extensions of regression models) in the second semester of 2015.